-Strong and pro osperous communities - The Local Government White Paper 2006 The aim of this creating strong White Paper is to give local people and local communities more influence and power to improve their lives.
-It is about g, prosperous communities and delivering better public services through a rebalancing of the relationship between ment, local government and local people.
-Responsive services and empowered communities- Local authorities will involve and consult service users more fully and provide better information about standards in their local area Effective, accountable and responsive local government- Leadership is the single most significant driver of change and improvement in local authorities.
+Strong and pr osperous communities - The Local Government White Paper 2006 creating stron The aim of this White Paper is to give local people and local communities more influence and power to improve their lives.
+It is about creating strong, prosperous communities and delivering better public services through a rebalancing of the relationship between central government, local government and local people.
+Objectives, Targets & Indicators Responsive services and empowered communities- Local authorities will involve and consult service users more fully and provide better information about standards in their local area Effective, accountable and responsive local government- Leadership is the single most significant driver of change and improvement in local authorities.
 In future there will be three choices for councils: a directly elected mayor, a directly elected executive of councillors, or a leader elected by their fellow-councillors with a clear four year mandate.
 Strong cities, strategic regions encourage economic development and Multi-Area Agreements which cross local authority boundaries.
 The greater the powers being devolved, the greater the premium on clear, transparent and accountable leadership.
 Local government as a strategic leader and place-shaper- Put in place a new framework for strategic leadership in local areas, bringing together local partners to focus on the needs of citizens and communities.
 The Local Area Agreement will include a single set of targets for improvement, tailored to local needs, agreed between Government and local partners.
-A new performance framework- There will be around 35 priorities for each area agreed with Government, tailored to local needs through the Local Area Agreement.
+A new performance framework.
+There will be around 35 priorities for each area agreed with Government, tailored to local needs through the Local Area Agreement.
 Efficiency - transforming local services Ambitious efficiency gains will be required as part of the 2007 Comprehensive Spending Review.
 To help meet these we will encourage greater service collaboration between councils and across all public bodies.
-Community cohesion work with local authorities facing particular community cohesion challenges; provide support for areas facing difficulties; help share best practice between authorities; and support the establishment of forums on extremism in parts of the country where they are necessary.
+Community cohesion work with local authorities facing particular community cohesion challenges; provide support for areas facing difficulties; help share best practice between authorities; and support the establishment of forums on extermism in parts of the country where they are necessary.

-Sustainable C ommunities: A Shared Agenda, A Share of the Action.
+Sustainable Communities: A Shared Agenda, A Share of the Action.
 A guide for Local Authorities 2006 This guide shows how local outcomes such as those reflected in the seven shared priorities, can be delivered in a way that helps create genuinely sustainable communities.
 It highlights the cross-cutting issues which need to be addressed for each outcome.
-Objectives, Targets & Indicators 7 Shared Priorities: Creating safer and stronger communities Improving the quality of life of older people and children, young people and families at risk Meeting transport needs more effectively Promoting healthier communities and narrowing health inequalities Promoting the economic vitality of localities Raising standards across our schools Transforming the local environment
+0 Objectives, Targets & 7 Shared Priorities: Indicators Creating safer and stronger communities Indicators Improving the quality of life of older people and children, young people and families at risk Meeting transport needs more effectively Promoting healthier communities and narrowing health inequalities Promoting the economic vitality of localities Raising standards across our schools Transforming the local environment Transforming the local environment Objectives, Targets & 7 Shared Priorities: Creating safer and stronger communities Improving the quality of life of older people and children, young people and families at risk Meeting transport needs more effectively Promoting healthier communities and narrowing health inequalities Promoting the economic vitality of localities Raising standards across our schools